-I’ll admit, I am not a trained PR person in the PR sense.
+I’ll admit, I am not a trained public relations person in the PR sense.
 I began my training as a journalist before switching sides and getting a job with a growing PR company.
 I was able to be creative, ask a lot of questions and grow within a young company.
 I had some big wins, made some silly mistakes and got very frustrated on more than one occasion.

 Now, after almost three years of working in PR (I am now PR Coordinator for a digital marketing apprenticeship platform), I am looking back at everything I’ve learned since making the switch over to the dark side.